valgaze/valgaze.github.io/_posts/2015-09-12-node-to-aws.md

 **You should NOT read this (and instead skip the resources section) if:** You have a mission-critical nodejs application and have important security or scalability concerns on your mind.
 This guide is not for you-- skip to the resources section at the bottom helpful reading materials.

-With that out of the way, let's briefly discuss the current state of play: These days if you have a Nodejs application and want to get it deployed , you have lots of choices--Heroku, Nodejitsu, Digital Ocean, Appfrog, Azure, and a whole host of others.
+With that out of the way, let's briefly discuss the current state of play: These days if you have a Nodejs application and want to get it deployed, you have lots of choices--Heroku, Nodejitsu, Digital Ocean, Appfrog, Azure, and a whole host of others.
 Different providers compete on price, functionality, workflows, ease-of-use, security, control, and many other factors.
 For someone just looking to deploy their app to a reliable and competent provider, the sheer volume of choices can be a bit overwhelming.

 To help simplify things a bit, this is the first in a series of step-by-step guides of exactly how to deploy your site to nodejs to various providers.
 These will be bare-boned without any fancy configurations.